leangjia/blender_docs/trunk/blender_docs/manual/addons/import_export/images_as_planes.rst

 -----------------

 Setup Corner Pin
-   Builds a compositing setup to reference this image using a corner pin node.
+   Builds a compositing setup to reference this image using a Corner Pin node.

 Material Settings